fuatakgun/eufy_security/README.md

 - If you are located in EU, use my account: `fuatakgun@gmail.com`
 - If you are located in US, use shared test account: `eufydeveloper@gmail.com`

-6- If you have any other issue, please create it on github repository, give information about your home assistant hardware, camera model, streaming type (rtsp or p2p), steps required to generate the issue.
+6- If you have any other issue, please create it an issue on github repository, give information about your home assistant hardware, camera model, streaming type (rtsp or p2p), steps required to generate the issue.
 Enable excessive logging and share your logs from integration and related add ons.

 ```
 logger: